toralf/torutils/dashboards/README.md

 [this](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup-snowflake/tasks/firewall.yaml#L10) Ansible task
 to configure the Snowflake clients in the right way.
 This solution lacks encryption.
-Nevertheless, this solution is sane for me because all systems run within the network of the same provider.
+Nevertheless, this solution looks sane for me because all systems run within the network of the same provider.